EnriqueRT/HumanEukaryoticMicrobiota/README.md

 ### EukDetect

-In order to be able to run EukDetect, it is necessary to generate a configuration file previously, customised for each project in the study.
-In this way, the program `generate_configfile.py` builds the necessary configuration file for each case.
+In order to be able to run EukDetect, it is necessary to generate a configfile previously, customised for each project in the study.
+In this way, the program `generate_configfile.py` builds the necessary configfile for each case.
 This program needs the following input arguments to generate the file:

 | Parameter | Description |
 |   :---    |    :---     |